 c) Credentialing

-c1) How will credentials be granted and managed?
+c1) Who is responsible for providing credentials?

-c2) Who is responsible for providing credentials?
+c2) How will credentials be granted and managed?

 c3) How will these credentials be integrated into registrars’/registries’ technical systems?

 d) Terms of access and compliance with terms of use

-d1) What rules/policies will govern users' access to the data?
+d1) What legal obligations under data protection law, as well as ICANN rules or policies will govern users' access to the data?

-d2) What rules/policies will govern users' use of the data once accessed?
+d2) What legal obligations under data protection law, as well as ICANN rules or policies will govern users' use of the data once accessed?

 d3) Who will be responsible for establishing and enforcing these rules/policies?

-d4) What, if any, sanctions or penalties will a user face for abusing the data, including future restrictions on access or compensation to data subjects whose data has been abused?
+d4) What, if any, sanctions or penalties should be imposed on a user for abusing the data, including future restrictions on access or compensation to data subjects whose data has been abused?

 d5) What kinds of insights will CPs have into what data is accessed and how it is used?